Tahiti: Economy

 The main trading partners are Metropolitan France for about 40% of imports and about 25% of exports.
 The other main trading partners are China, the US, South Korea, and New Zealand.

-Tahitian pearl (Black pearl) farming is also a substantial source of revenues, most of the pearls being exported to Japan, Europe and the United States.
+Tahitian pearl (Black pearl) farming is also a substantial source of revenue, with most pearls exported to Japan, Europe, and the United States.
 Tahiti also exports vanilla, fruits, flowers, monoi, fish, copra oil, and noni.
 Tahiti is also home to a single winery, whose vineyards are located on the Rangiroa atoll.

 Unemployment affects about 15% of the active population, especially women and unqualified young people.

 Tahiti's currency, the French Pacific Franc (CFP, also known as XPF), is pegged to the euro at 1 CFP=EUR .0084 (1 EUR=119.48 CFP, approx. 113 CFP to the United States dollar in November 2024).
 Hotels and financial institutions offer exchange services.

 Sales tax in Tahiti is called Taxe sur la valeur ajoutée (TVA or value added tax (VAT) in English).
-VAT in 2009 was 10% on tourist services, and 6% on hotels, small boarding houses, food and beverages.
+VAT in 2009 was 10% on tourist services, and 6% on hotels, small boarding houses, food, and beverages.
 VAT on the purchase of goods and products is 16%.